Kata Hay: Recording

-“Cowboys, Guitars and a Lil Bit of Swing” made it to #1 on the Western Music Charts.
-Two of Hay’s original songs from the album made it into the Top 5 singles chart.
+“Cowboys, Guitars and a Lil Bit of Swing" made it to No. 1 on the Western Music Charts.
+Two of Hay's original songs from the album made it into the Top 5 singles chart.

 After touring Australia in 2004 and 2005, Hay was hired to perform in Fiddler's Feast Dinner Theater in Pigeon Forge in Tennessee which is where she met her former husband Robbie Helton.
 Hay and Helton decided to leave the theater after one year to concentrate on their own original music, and formed the band Kata & The Blaze.

 After writing material, Kata & The Blaze released their debut album, Reckless in 2007, which was followed by an EP called Remember That Summer in 2009.
 During this period, Hay and Helton also founded the bluegrass rock band The Grassabillies which also spawned an album called Here Come The Grassabillies released in 2009.

 During this period, Hay and Helton became the featured house band entertainers at Dolly Parton's Dixie Stampede in 2008.

 In 2011, Hay began performing the popular Hatfield & McCoy dinner show in Pigeon Forge, performing several shows each night.

-Hay was named the Dolly Parton Mountain Soul Vocal Champion in 2013 for her version of Parton’s “I Will Always Love You”, before she toured the United Kingdom in 2014.
+Hay was named the Dolly Parton Mountain Soul Vocal Champion in 2013 for her version of Parton's "I Will Always Love You", before she toured the United Kingdom in 2014.

 Online Success

-After Hay began her own YouTube channel in late 2008, she used it to perform the Taylor Swift song “Hey Stephen”.
+After Hay began her own YouTube channel in late 2008, she used it to perform the Taylor Swift song "Hey Stephen".

-Swift later revealed Hay’s version was one of her four favourite versions of the song, and posted it onto her website which caused a swell in the number of subscribers to Hay’s YouTube channel, prompting Hay and Helton to both quit working at the Dixie Stampede to attempt to make a living playing their own music.
+Swift later revealed Hay's version was one of her four favourite versions of the song, and posted it onto her website which caused a swell in the number of subscribers to Hay's YouTube channel, prompting Hay and Helton to both quit working at the Dixie Stampede to attempt to make a living playing their own music.

-In August 2010, Hay submitted her version of Lisa Lavie’s song “Angel” after Lavie hosted an “Angel Cover Contest” on her own YouTube channel.
-Lavie selected Hay’s cover as one of the best Top 3 versions, for which Hay won a video camera as a prize.
+In August 2010, Hay submitted her version of Lisa Lavie’s song "Angel" after Lavie hosted an "Angel Cover Contest" on her own YouTube channel.
+Lavie selected Hay's cover as one of the best Top 3 versions, for which Hay won a video camera as a prize.

 The same month Hay also won the chance to co-write a song with Kina Grannis, along with three other YouTube users.